Objectives and Achievements 2014

 - Implement and maintain ISO 14001 on production facilities with more than 100 employees.
 The goal is 100 percent, baseline 2012: 88 percent.

-- 91 percent of the production facilities with more than 100 employees were certified.
+- 92 percent of production facilities with more than 100 employees were certified.

 Select suppliers that operate in a responsible manner